Israeli strikes on Palestinian Jenin camp in West Bank

 The Palestinian Health Ministry said at least one Palestinian was killed and another seriously wounded in an air strike carried out by an Israeli plane.

-The Israel Defense Forces said they were striking "terrorist infrastructure in the Jenin area".
+The Israel Defense Forces (IDF) said they were striking "terrorist infrastructure in the Jenin area".

 "We will not standby idle while terrorists continue to harm civilians using Jenin Camp as a hideout," they said, adding that the camp was a "terrorist stronghold".